nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

 * :ref:`start <dfu_start>` - Starts the new update image transmission.
 * :ref:`data <dfu_data>` - Passes a chunk of the update image data from the host to the device.
 * :ref:`sync <dfu_sync>` - Checks the progress of the update image transmission.
+* :ref:`module_variant <dfu_bootloader_var>` - Provides the host with the information about the bootloader variant used on the device.

 .. _dfu_fwinfo: